Manokil/solana-pumpfun-contract-fork-meteora/README.md

-# Meteora Pumpfun Smart Contract
+# Pump.fun Smart Contract

-In the original pumpfun on Solana, the virtual pools are migrated into Raydium.
-In this repository, the main focus is on pumpfun Meteora Migration.
-You can contact me if you have some questions about meteora pumpfun smart contract development.
+Original Pump.fun Smart Contract Fork.
+Instead of migrating to the Raydium, it migrates to the Meteora DEX

 # Transaction History
 ### Config Tx